 Mr. Osborne, our Lead Independent Director, works with the chairman of our board of directors to establish the agenda for regular meetings of our board of directors, serves as chair of regular meetings of our board of directors when our chairman is absent, presides at executive sessions, serves as a liaison between our chairman and chief executive officer and our independent directors, and encourages dialogue between our independent directors and management.
-He also establishes the agenda for meetings of our independent directors and performs such other duties as our board of directors may establish or delegate.
+He also establishes the agenda for meetings of our board of directors may establish or delegate.